OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-15.md

 # Jeremiah Chapter 15

 ## Jeremiah 15:1
-Then the Lord said to me, “Even if Moses and Samuel were to stand before Me,
-My heart would not be with this people;
-Send them away from My presence, and have them go!
+Then the Lord said to me, “Even if Moses and Samuel were to stand before Me, My heart would not be inclined towards this people.
+Send them away from My presence and let them depart!

 ## Jeremiah 15:2
-And if they say to you, ‘Where should we go?’
-Then you are to tell them, ‘This is what the Lord says:
-“Those destined for death, to death;
-And those destined for the sword, to the sword;
-And those destined for famine, to famine;
-And those destined for captivity, to captivity.”’
+And when they ask you, ‘Where should we go?’ tell them, ‘This is what the Lord says: “Those destined for death, to death; those for the sword, to the sword; those for famine, to famine; those for captivity, to captivity.”’

 ## Jeremiah 15:3
-And I will appoint over them four kinds of doom,” declares the Lord:
-“The sword to kill, the dogs to drag away,
-The birds of the sky and the animals of the earth
-To devour and destroy.
+“I will appoint over them four kinds of doom,” declares the Lord: “the sword to slay, the dogs to drag away, and the birds of the sky and the wild animals to devour and destroy.

 ## Jeremiah 15:4
-I will turn them over to be an object of terror to all the kingdoms of the earth
-Because of Manasseh, the son of Hezekiah, the king of Judah,
-For what he did in Jerusalem.
+I will make them an object of horror to all the kingdoms of the earth because of Manasseh, son of Hezekiah, king of Judah, for what he did in Jerusalem.

 ## Jeremiah 15:5
-Indeed, who will have pity on you, Jerusalem,
-Or who will mourn for you,
-Or who will turn aside to ask about your welfare?
+“Who will have compassion on you, Jerusalem?
+Who will mourn for you?
+Who will turn aside to inquire about your welfare?

 ## Jeremiah 15:6
-You who have forsaken Me,” declares the Lord,
-“You keep going backward.
-So I will stretch out My hand against you and destroy you;
-I am tired of relenting!
+You have forsaken Me,” declares the Lord.
+“You keep backsliding.
+So I will stretch out My hand against you and destroy you; I am weary of relenting.

 ## Jeremiah 15:7
-I will scatter them with a winnowing fork
-At the gates of the land;
-I will bereave them of children,
+I will winnow them with a winnowing fork at the gates of the land; I will bereave them of children and destroy My people, for they have not repented of their ways.
-I will destroy My people;
-They did not repent of their ways.

 ## Jeremiah 15:8
-Their widows will be more numerous before Me
-Than the sand of the seas;
-I will bring against them, against the mother of a young man,
+I will make their widows more numerous than the sand of the seas.
+At midday I will bring a destroyer against the mother of a young man; suddenly I will bring down on them anguish and terror.
-A destroyer at noon;
-I will suddenly bring down on her
-Anguish and terrors.

 ## Jeremiah 15:9
-She who gave birth to seven sons pines away;
-Her breathing is labored.
-Her sun has set while it was still day;
-She has been ashamed and humiliated.
-I will turn over their survivors to the sword
-Before their enemies,” declares the Lord.

----
+The mother of seven will grow faint and breathe her last.
+Her sun will set while it is still day; she will be disgraced and humiliated.
+I will give their survivors to the sword before their enemies,” declares the Lord.

 ## Jeremiah 15:10
-Woe to me, my mother, that you have given birth to me
-As a man of strife and a man of contention to all the land!
+Woe to me, my mother, that you have given birth to me, a man of strife and contention to all the land!
+I have neither lent nor borrowed, yet everyone curses me.
-I have not lent, nor have people lent money to me,
-Yet everyone curses me.

 ## Jeremiah 15:11
-The Lord said,
-“Certainly I will set you free for purposes of good;
-Certainly I will intercede for you
-In a time of disaster and in a time of distress with the enemy.
+The Lord said, “I will surely deliver you for a good purpose; I will make your enemies plead with you in times of disaster and distress.

 ## Jeremiah 15:12
-Can anyone smash iron,
-Iron from the north, or bronze?
+“Can anyone break iron, iron from the north, or bronze?

 ## Jeremiah 15:13
-Your wealth and your treasures
-I will give as plunder without cost,
-For all your sins
+I will give your wealth and your treasures as plunder, without cost, because of all your sins throughout your borders.
-And within all your borders.

 ## Jeremiah 15:14
-Then I will make you serve your enemies
-In a land that you do not know;
-For a fire has been kindled in My anger,
-It will burn upon you.”
+I will make your enemies carry your possessions into a land you do not know, for a fire has been kindled in My anger, and it will burn against you.”

----

 ## Jeremiah 15:15
-You know, Lord;
-Remember me, take notice of me,
-And take vengeance for me on my persecutors.
-Do not, in view of Your patience, take me away;
-Know that for Your sake I endure reproach.
+You know, Lord; remember me and take notice of me.
+Avenge me on my persecutors.
+Do not take me away, in view of Your patience; consider how I suffer reproach for Your sake.

 ## Jeremiah 15:16
-Your words were found and I ate them,
+Your words were found, and I ate them; they were my joy and my heart’s delight, for I bear Your name, Lord God of hosts.
-And Your words became a joy to me and the delight of my heart;
-For I have been called by Your name,
-Lord God of armies.

 ## Jeremiah 15:17
-I did not sit in a circle of revelers and celebrate.
-Because of Your hand upon me I sat alone,
-For You filled me with indignation.
+I did not sit in the company of revelers and celebrate.
+Because Your hand was upon me, I sat alone, for You filled me with indignation.

 ## Jeremiah 15:18
-Why has my pain been endless
-And my wound incurable, refusing to be healed?
-Will You indeed be to me like a deceptive stream
+Why is my pain unending and my wound incurable, refusing to be healed?
+Will You be to me like a deceptive stream, with waters that are unreliable?
-With water that is unreliable?

 ## Jeremiah 15:19
-Therefore, this is what the Lord says:
-“If you return, then I will restore you—
-You will stand before Me;
-And if you extract the precious from the worthless,
-You will become My spokesman.
-They, for their part, may turn to you,
-But as for you, you must not turn to them.
+Therefore, this is what the Lord says: “If you return, I will restore you, that you may stand before Me; if you extract the precious from the worthless, you will be My spokesman.
+Let them turn to you, but you must not turn to them.

 ## Jeremiah 15:20
-Then I will make you to this people
-A fortified wall of bronze;
-And though they fight against you,
+I will make you to this people a fortified wall of bronze; they will fight against you but will not prevail, for I am with you to save and deliver you,” declares the Lord.
-They will not prevail over you;
-For I am with you to save you
-And rescue you,” declares the Lord.

 ## Jeremiah 15:21
-“So I will rescue you from the hand of the wicked,
-And I will redeem you from the grasp of the violent.”
+“I will rescue you from the hands of the wicked and redeem you from the grasp of the violent.”